fortran-lang/fortran-lang.org/learn/intrinsics/ASIN.md

 ```

 Results:
 ```
     angle of incline(radians) =    2.5002604899361139E-002
     angle of incline(degrees) =    1.4325437375665075
     percent grade=   2.5000000000000000
 ```
 The percentage grade is the slope, written as a percent.
 To calculate
 the slope you divide the rise by the run.
 In the example the rise is
 1.25 mile over a run of 50 miles so the slope is 1.25/50 = 0.025.
 Written as a percent this is 2.5 %.

-> for the US, two and 1/2 percent is generally thought of as the upper
+For the US, two and 1/2 percent is generally thought of as the upper
-> limit.
+limit.
 This means a rise of 2.5 feet when going 100 feet forward.
 In
-> the US this was the maximum grade on the first major US railroad, the
+the US this was the maximum grade on the first major US railroad, the
-> Baltimore and Ohio.
+Baltimore and Ohio.
 Note curves increase the frictional drag on a
-> train reducing the allowable grade.
+train reducing the allowable grade.

 ## __Standard__